dolbyio-samples/media-api-samples/javascript/README.md

 # JavaScript

-To run the Python samples you need to install a Node.js environment and install the libraries referenced in package.json
+To run the Javascript samples you need to install a Node.js environment and install the libraries referenced in package.json

 You may find these resources helpful: